Dominant orbital magnetization in the prototypical altermagnet MnTe: Structural and electronic properties

 The components of the net orbital magnetization calculated as a function of the chemical potential are reported in Fig.~\ref{fig:spin_and_orbital_magnetizations}(b).
 Similarly to spin magnetization, the orbital magnetization is constant inside the band gap due to the absence of electronic states.
 In this case, however, $M^{orb}_x \simeq 0$ is not exactly zero but on the order of $10^{-5} \, \mu_B$.
 Similarly, $M^{orb}_y \simeq 0$ but its magnitude is around $10^{-4} \, \mu_B$.
 The dominant term is $M^{\text{orb}}_z$, reaching approximately $-0.176 , \mu_B$ per unit cell within the band gap.
 Notably, the orbital and spin magnetization have the same direction, but the orbital contribution is two orders of magnitude larger.
 This indicates the crucial role of orbital magnetization in MnTe, whose magnitude exceeds that of bcc Fe, despite MnTe having a total magnetization an order of magnitude smaller~\cite{meyer_1961, vanderbilt_2012, hanke_2016, kubler_1981}.
-Notably, this finding is consistent with prior theoretical studies, which also reported orbital magnetization dominating over spin contributions in weak ferromagnets~\cite{jo2024weakferromagnetismaltermagnetsalternating}.
+Notably, this finding is in line with the previous theoretical studies, which also reported orbital magnetization dominating over spin contributions in weak ferromagnets~\cite{Jo2024gtensor}.

-Experimentally, the net magnetization - including both spin and orbital parts - is in the range of $10^{-4}$ to $10^{-3} \mu_B$ per Mn atom~\cite{kluczyk_2024, PhysRevLett.132.176701}, significantly lower than our theoretical prediction ${M_z}^{\text{tot}} = {M_z}^{\text{spin}} + {M_z}^{\text{orb}} \approx -0.002 + (-0.176) = -0.178 , \mu_B$.
+Experimentally, the net magnetization - including both spin and orbital parts - is in the range of $10^{-4}$ to $10^{-3}~\mu_B$ per Mn atom~\cite{kluczyk_2024, PhysRevLett.132.176701}, significantly lower than our theoretical prediction ${M_z}^{\text{tot}} = {M_z}^{\text{spin}} + {M_z}^{\text{orb}} \approx -0.178~\mu_B$.
 This discrepancy can be attributed to the presence of altermagnetic domains, which tend to compensate each other, leading to a reduced observed net magnetization~\cite{Amin2024, takegami2025circulardichroismresonantinelastic}.

-In summary, along the $z$-axis, the orbital contribution clearly dominates, confirming its central role for shaping weak ferromagnetism.
+In summary, along the $z$-axis, the orbital contribution clearly dominates, confirming its major role for shaping weak ferromagnetism.
 These results indicate the need to incorporate orbital contributions, via Eq.~\eqref{eq:magnetization}, for a complete and accurate description of altermagnetic materials.
+More detailed studies are still needed to reveal the exact origin of the large orbital magnetization; possible hypotheses include the contributions from Weyl points discovered in altermagnets with the NiAs structure \cite{Li2025_Weyl}.